neulab/ExplainaBoard/docs/task_conditional_generation.md

 # Analyzing Conditional Text Generation Tasks

+Before diving into the detail of this doc, you're strongly recommended to know [some important concepts about system analyses](concepts_about_system_analysis.md).

 Conditional text generation is a class of tasks where you generate text based on some conditioning context.
 This can include a wide variety of tasks, such as: